Convert OnlineConvertOnline

 Leagues (statute)

-Follow these steps to convert given length from the units of mil to the units of Leagues (statute).
+Follow these steps to convert given mil value from mil units to Leagues (statute) units.

 1. Enter the input mil value in the text field.

-2. The calculator converts the given mil into Leagues (statute) in realtime ⌚ using the conversion formula, and displays under the Leagues (statute) label.
-You do not need to click any button.
-If the input changes, Leagues (statute) value is re-calculated, just like that.
+2. The given mil is converted to Leagues (statute) in realtime ⌚ using the formula, and displayed under the Leagues (statute) label.

 3. You may copy the resulting Leagues (statute) value using the Copy button.

-The formula to convert given length from mil to Leagues (statute) is:
+To convert given length from mil to Leagues (statute), use the following formula.

 Calculation